bradfrost/atomic-design/chapter-4.md

 Ultimately, it doesn’t really matter what tool you use, but everyone should agree on a single tool to make it easier to combine at the end of the exercise.
 I’ve found online slide-building software like Google Slides to be very effective as they provide a canvas for free-form image positioning, they're chunked out into slides for easier categorization, and they're web-based so can be shared with ease.

 #### Step 3: screenshot exercise
-Get your screenshotting fingers ready because it's time for the main event! **The interface inventory exercise involves screenshotting and categorizing all the unique UI patterns that make up your experience**.
+Get your screenshotting fingers ready because it's time for the main event! **The interface audit exercise involves screenshotting and categorizing all the unique UI patterns that make up your experience**.
 Bear in mind this exercise doesn't mean capturing *every instance* of a particular UI pattern, but rather capturing *one instance of each* unique UI pattern.

 Assign each participant a UI category.
 You may need to break people up into pairs or have participants document multiple categories, depending on how many people are participating in the exercise.
-Again, the more the merrier, as more people screenshotting will result in more thorough documentation.
+Once again, it's helpful to have as many participants as possible since more people screenshotting will result in more thorough documentation.

 ##### What patterns to capture
-So what categories of interface elements should be captured?
-Obviously the interface element categories are going to vary from interface to interface, but here’s a few categories to start with:
+So what interface element categories should be captured?
+Obviously the categories are going to vary from interface to interface, but here’s a few categories to start with:

 - **Global elements** – components like headers, footers, and other global elements that are shared across the entire experience
 - **Navigation** – primary navigation, footer navigation, pagination, breadcrumbs, interactive component controls, and essentially anything that’s used to navigate around a user interface
-- **Image types** – Logos, hero images, avatars, thumbnails, backgrounds, etc and any other type of image pattern that shows up in the UI
+- **Image types** – logos, hero images, avatars, thumbnails, backgrounds, etc and any other type of image pattern that shows up in the UI
 - **Icons** – Icons are a special type of image worthy of their own category.
 Capture magnifying glasses, social icons, arrows, hamburgers, spinners, favicons, and every other interface icon.
-- **Forms** – Inputs, text areas, select menus, checkboxes, switches, radio buttons, sliders, and other forms of user input
+- **Forms** – inputs, text areas, select menus, checkboxes, switches, radio buttons, sliders, and other forms of user input
 - **Buttons** – Buttons are the quintessential UI element.
 Capture all the unique button patterns found throughout the experience: primary, secondary, big, small, disabled, active, loading, and even buttons that look like text links.
 - **Headings** – h1, h2, h3, h4, h5, h6 and variations of typographic headings
 - "**Blocks**" – Also known as touts, callouts, summaries, ads, or hero units, "blocks" are collections of typographic headings and/or images and/or summary text (see Nicole Sullivan’s write-up about the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) as an example of a block).
 - **Lists** – unordered, ordered, definition, bulleted, numbered, lined, striped, or any group of elements presented in a list-type format
-- **Interactive Components** – Components in the truest sense, accordions, tabs, carousels, and other modules with moving parts are crucial to capture.
+- **Interactive Components** – accordions, tabs, carousels, and other functional modules with moving parts
 - **Media** – video players, audio players and other rich media elements
 - **3rd Party Components** – widgets, iframes, stock tickers, social buttons, [invisible tracking scripts](http://bradfrost.com/blog/post/surfacing-invisible-elements/), and anything else that isn’t hosted on your domain
 - **Advertising** – all ad formats and dimensions